P-Attapon/TT1PlasmaColumnPosition/README.md

 Inside `main.py`, a section denoted with "Parameter setup" can be found.
 Parameters of the calculation may be edited within this region

-`shot_lst` specifies number of all shots to run calculation on !the `data/shot_number` directory must exist before hand!

 # Directory Structure

 ## General Structure